Huyck Explorer Challenge

 3) Lake Myosotis Beach Kiosk

-4) Boat Launch Area Kiosk
+4) Lake Myosotis Boat Launch Kiosk

 5) Eldridge Research Center Kiosk

-6) Racetrack/Partridge Path Kiosk
+6) Race Track Kiosk

-7) Wood Road Trailhead
+7) Wood Road Kiosk

 While you are exploring, make sure to stay on the trails, be respectful of all plants, animals, and other wildlife, and follow all Huyck Preserve rules.